dotnet/maui/README.md

 ## Documentation

-Browser our [full documentation for Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials) including feature guides on how to use each feature.
+Browse our [full documentation for Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials) including feature guides on how to use each feature.

 ## Supported Platforms
 Xamarin.Essentials is focused on the following platforms for our first release: